 Can I ride a longer route than the one for which I registered?

-The cost associated with riding the GranFondo is much more than just the cost of food along the route, and for this reason “poaching” is not allowed and even monitored.
+The cost associated with riding the GranFondo is much more than just the cost of food along the route, and for this reason “poaching” is not allowed and is well monitored.

 Is there a waiting list?